soichih/node-htcondor/README.md

 ## Warning

-This module watches job log for all jobs you submit using Tail - which uses inotify kernel hook).
+This module watches job log for all jobs you submit using Tail - which uses inotify kernel hook.
 Don't submit too many jobs at once (instead, throttle it - around 4000 - 5000 jobs each).
-You can see your current limit imposed by your OS by looking at /proc/sys/fs/inotify/max_user_watche
+You can see your current limit imposed by your OS by looking at /proc/sys/fs/inotify/max_user_watches

 I might implement such throttling capability built into this module in the future..